 INSTAGRAM HASHTAG MISTAKE # 5: Trying to use hashtags that describe your image exactly

 Often, we see people on Instagram struggle so much with hashtags because they are trying to make sure that they use hashtags that fit exactly what they are posting or their current mood.
 But usually, that results in using really obscure hashtags that do nothing for your visibility.
 Instead of trying to use hashtags that depict exactly what you are posting or how you’re feeling, use hashtags that fit your target audience and who you’re hoping to attract to your profile.

 So, how can you avoid these hashtag mistakes?
-Well, you can 1) spend hours doing your own hashtag research and figuring out from trial and error which hashtags are the best for your brand or 2) get The Ultimate Instagram Hashtag Database and breathe a sigh of relief because all the hard work has been done for you!
+Well, you can 1) spend hours doing your own hashtag research and figuring out from trial and error which hashtags are the best for your brand or 2) get The Instagram Hashtag Catalog and breathe a sigh of relief because all the hard work has been done for you!
 It’s totally up to you!
-We even use this guide to help us when we conduct hashtag research for our clients who hire us to create an Instagram strategy, so we know from experience how effective this guide is! :) Hashtags truly are the key to growing an engaged following on Instagram, and they are far too important to use cluelessly.
-You can end all the confusion by using hashtags that will attract the people who will be the most engaged with your content, and that is totally possible by using the Ultimate Instagram Hashtag Database!
+Hashtags truly are the key to growing an engaged following on Instagram, and they are far too important to use cluelessly.
+You can end all the confusion by using hashtags that will attract the people who will be the most engaged with your content, and that is totally possible by using The Instagram Hashtag Catalog!

 Do you plan on checking out the database?
 Let us know in the comments below!